zenml-io/zenml/docs/book/stack_components/step_operator.md

 step operators can come in many shapes and forms, the base class exposes a deliberately simple and generic interface:

-1. As it is the base class for a specific type of StackComponent, it inherits from the StackComponent class.
-This sets the TYPE variable to the specific StackComponentType.
+1. As it is the base class for a specific type of `StackComponent`, it inherits from the `StackComponent` class.
+This sets the `TYPE` variable to the specific `StackComponentType`.
-2. The FLAVOR class variable needs to be set in subclasses as it is meant to indentify the implementation flavor of the particular step operator.
+2. The `FLAVOR` class variable needs to be set in subclasses as it is meant to indentify the implementation flavor of the particular step operator.
 3. Lastly, the base class features one `abstractmethod` called `launch()`.
 In